Dhalai district: Media, Society and Culture

 The major tribes inhabiting the region are Tripuri, Reang, Kuki (Halam/Darlong/Hrangkhawl), Koloi and Chakma.
 Reangs are one of the Primitive Tribal Groups (PTG) or Particularly Vulnerable Tribal Group (PVTG) as classified by the Government of India.

 Jhum festival after harvesting season, Hojagiri of the Bru-Reangs, Bihu/Bizu of the Chakmas, Garia Puja are prominent festivals celebrated.
 Bengali communities mostly reside in the plain region in the west and northwestern regions.
 Durga Puja, Ker Puja, Biswakarma Puja are their prominent festivals.

 There are NGOs operating in the district: Prabaha Dhalai (working in the sector of goat rearing and HIV/AIDS), Project Bharosa (working with schools and SHGs), National Foundation for Communal Harmony (assisting destitute children), "Prayaas" Relief Committee for Disabled Persons, Action Research and Training Organisation at Manu.
 Tata Trusts-funded Center for Microfinance and Livelihood has started Tripura State Initiative in Dhalai district in Fishery (Manu block) and Dairy (Salema block) sectors.

 The District Sports Complex in Ambassa has two badminton courts, table tennis and carrom board, gymnastics equipment and regular judo training is ongoing.
 Currently there is no trained physical instructor appointed in the complex.
 A swimming pool is available at Kulai school.
 There are many playgrounds and stadia including those at Gondatwisa, Ambassa, East Kathalcherra and Kamalpur.
 A new sports complex is being constructed in Kekmacherra in Ambassa block.
 Yearly sports events are organised by the State Sports Authority.

-Tourist destinations

-Dumboor Lake

-Dumboor Lake is a charming water body in Gandatwisa Sub-Division about 70 km from Ambassa.
-The lake looks like a tabour-shaped small drum, "Dumboor" of Lord Shiva from which the name "Dumboor" originates.
-A massive and breathtaking water body of 41 km^{2} with a spell of luxuriant green vegetation all around stands majestic for its charming beauty and 48 islands in the lake.
-The lake is the confluence of the rivers Raima and Sarma.
-Migratory birds are visible in the winter, and it has rich reservoir of natural and cultured fishes.
-One of the islands, "Narkel Kunja" or a coconut island, has been developed.